Miles Joseph: Professional

 Miles served four years as an assistant coach for Major League Soccer's Real Salt Lake.
+As an assistant with Kries, Miles coached in an MLS Cup final, a CONCACAF final and an Open Cup final.
 Jason Kreis, the New York City FC head coach who knew Joseph from their times working together at Real Salt Lake, named Miles Joseph as the first assistant coach of New York City FC in 2014.
 New York City FC debuted as a club in the 2015 Major League Soccer season.

-On November 2, 2015 New York City FC, disappointed with not making the 2015 MLS Cup Playoffs, announced they had parted ways with Head Coach Jason Kreis as well as Joseph and assistant C. J. Brown after just one year of management and would be looking for a new head coach for the following season.
+On November 2, 2015, New York City FC, disappointed with not making the 2015 MLS Cup Playoffs, announced they had parted ways with Head Coach Jason Kreis as well as Joseph and assistant C. J. Brown after just one year of management and would be looking for a new head coach for the following season.

+Miles Joseph served as an assistant coach at Orlando City SC from 2016 to 2018.

+In August 2018, Miles Joseph was hired by the Portland Timbers to be an assistant coach.
+As an assistant with Savarese, Miles coached in 2 MLS Cups and won the MLS is Back tournament.

+On August 21, 2023, the Portland Timbers appointed Joseph to the role of interim head coach for the remainder of the 2023 MLS season, following the dismissal of manager Giovanni Savarese.
+On October 6, 2023, The Oregonian reported that Joseph is one of the final candidates for the Timbers managerial role in 2024.
+Joseph's win percentage as an interim head coach place him at #2 ALL TIME in the history of MLS interim head coaches for win percentage and points per game.
+For the 2023 MLS regular season schedule, Joseph placed #1 for goals per game. #3 for goal differential, #3 for winning percentage and #4 for points per compared when compared to all other MLS coaches.

+Joseph joined Charlotte FC as the associate head coach to head coach Dean Smith on January 24, 2024.

 National teams

 Joseph was selected for the roster of the U.S. team at the 1993 U-20 World Cup held in Australia.
 He scored a goal in the 6–0 victory over Turkey.
 The U.S. went 1–1–1 in group play, qualifying for the second round where it fell to Brazil.
 In 1996, U.S. coach Bruce Arena named Joseph to the U.S. soccer team at the 1996 Summer Olympics.
 Once again, the team went 1–1–1, but this time failed to make the second round.
 Joseph earned his first cap with the U.S. national soccer team when he came on for Cobi Jones in the 89th minute of a 3–1 win over El Salvador on August 30, 1996.
-He was again a late game substitute on December 21, 1996 in a 2–2 tie with Guatemala.
+He was again a late game substitute on December 21, 1996, in a 2–2 tie with Guatemala.
 He started his last national team game, a 2–1 loss to China, before coming off at halftime for Cobi Jones.

-Miles has now joined the technical coaching staff for Real Salt Lake (MLS).
-Prior to joining RSL, he was the technical and coaching director for Players Soccer Academy and the executive director for the New York Elite soccer program in the Clifton Park, New York area.